het7-5/invoiceauto/README.md

 # Getting Started

-Welcome to your new project.
+CAPM with Gen-AI

-It contains these folders and files, following our recommended project layout:
+contains these folders and files, following our recommended project layout:

 File or Folder | Purpose
 ---------|----------